Simon Bartels

 Highlighted Publications

-Adaptive Cholesky Gaussian Processes (arXiv, code)
+Adaptive Cholesky Gaussian Processes (publication, code)

 with Kristoffer Stensbo-Smidt, Pablo Moreno Muñoz, Wouter Boosma, Jes Frellsen and Søren Hauberg